MookieFumi/mookiefumi.github.io/_posts/2019-12-17-firebase-remote-config-in-xamarin-forms.md

 ### Executing our example in both platforms

-In the example we can see that if we deactivate the option to see a player detail in Firebase Remote Config how in both platforms and without build or release a new version the behavior has changed.
+In the example we can see that if we deactivate the option to see a player detail in Firebase Remote Config how in both platforms and without build or release a new version the behavior is changed.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fMdo_CLRJmI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>